deepcausality-rs/deep_causality/README.md

 ## 🚀 Install

-In the project folder, just run in aa terminal:
+In your project folder, just run in a terminal:

 ```bash
 cargo add deep_causality